What is an Encounter Form? 12 Examples of Superbills

 Encounter forms can be broad and general to capture a variety of situations, or they can be customized to a specific problem or issue.

-For example, the American Association of Family Practitioners offers a toolbox full of encounter forms for a variety of issues, from an acute knee injury to a hypertension evaluation, from a sore throat to a pulmonary embolism screening.[3]
+For example, the American Association of Family Practitioners offers a toolbox full of encounter forms for various issues, from an acute knee injury to a hypertension evaluation, from a sore throat to a pulmonary embolism screening.[3]

 The forms differ by issue type, but they all include these basics: